Boulangerie/hubot-slack-sumologic-charts/README.md

-# :robot_face: Hubot Slack Sumologic Charts 0.0.0 (:alembic: **Experimental package** :alembic:)
+# Hubot Slack Sumologic Charts (:microscope: : **Experimental package**)

 ## Description

 It's a package which allow you to display sumologic charts in your slack via Hubot.
-That's why the name is so long sorry for that :wink:
+That's why the name is so long, sorry for that :wink:

 ## Install